boyercb/covid-gathering-size/README.md

 # What is the relationship between size of a gathering and transmission risk?
-An exercise for EPI260
+An exercise for EPI260, Spring 2 2020

 * Compare 2, 4, 8, 16 people.
 * What do we mean by transmission risk?